odoe/learn-dojo/posts/data-aware-widgets.md

 The `resource` middleware provides an API to interact with the resource template.

 * `createOptions`: This is used to create a payload specific to your widget via `createOptions(id)`, where `id` is the id of the widget.
-This is usefull, because you can have multiple widgets using the same resource in your application, so internally, Dojo will manage that.
+This is useful, because you can have multiple widgets using the same resource in your application, so internally, Dojo will manage that.
 * `getOrRead`: You can use this method to request data from the resource, using the template and the options you provide it.
 Under the hood, this function is going to asynchronous, so there are some utility APIs you can use to determine the resource state.
 * `isLoading`: Given the template and options, it will let you know if the resource if still fetching data.
 * `isFailed`: Given the template and options, will return `true` or `false` if the resource action failed.
 It's in the name.